Shashi Tharoor: Personal life

 Tharoor's first wife was Tilottama Mukherji, a half-Bengali and half-Kashmiri academic, and the granddaughter of politician Kailash Nath Katju.
 Tharoor and Mukherji had been college sweethearts and were married in 1981.
 After their marriage, Tilottama took her husband's last name and began teaching English at Ngee Ann Polytechnic and also worked as a freelance writer.
 Their twin sons, Kanishk and Ishaan, were born prematurely in 1984 at the KK Hospital in Singapore.
-Ishaan Tharoor grew up in Geneva, Switzerland, and is a foreign affairs journalist at The Washington Post.
+Ishaan Tharoor grew up in Geneva, Switzerland, and was a foreign affairs journalist at The Washington Post.
 Kanishk is a former editor at Open Democracy and is the author of the highly praised short story collection Swimmer Among The Stars.
 Tilottama is currently a professor of humanities at New York University.

 Tharoor and Tilottama were divorced at some point.
 In 2007, Tharoor married Christa Giles, a Canadian diplomat working at the United Nations.
 This marriage was short-lived.
 Tharoor next married Dubai-based businesswoman a Kashmiri Pandit Sunanda Pushkar at his ancestral home in Elavanchery village in Kerala's Palakkad district on 22 August 2010.
 He became her third husband, and step-father to her son Shiv Menon, born of a previous marriage.
 On 17 January 2014, Pushkar (aged 51) died at The Leela Hotel in Chanakyapuri, New Delhi, under mysterious circumstances.
 In May 2018, Tharoor was charged with encouraging the suicide of his wife and marital cruelty under sections 306 and 498A of the Indian Penal Code.
 On 18 August 2021, a court in Delhi discharged Tharoor from all the charges.

 Tharoor is a vegetarian and he "abhors the idea of consuming the corpses of animals," although he claimed that he does not have a problem with those who do.
 He has stated that he is "very proud of being a Hindu" and that he's a "worshipping" and "believing Hindu".
 Tharoor also claims to have read a "fair amount" of the Upanishads.

 In April 2019, Tharoor had an accident when praying during a Tulabharam ritual at a temple in Thiruvananthapuram.
 After being discharged, he sought a probe by the government into the incident.

-His mother-tongue is Malayalam, and is fluent in French.

 Outside politics

-Shashi Tharoor was one of the first nine celebrities nominated in 2014 by the Prime Minister Narendra Modi to spread awareness regarding cleanliness, hygiene and good sanitation and make Swachh Bharat Mission a people's movement.
+Shashi Tharoor was one of the first nine celebrities nominated in 2014 by the prime minister Narendra Modi to spread awareness regarding cleanliness, hygiene and good sanitation and make Swachh Bharat Mission a people's movement.
 He responded by cleaning the Vizhinjam port on the outskirts of Thiruvananthapuram.

-Currently, he is on the Board of Advisors of India's International Movement to Unite Nations (I.I.M.U.N.).
+Currently, he is on the board of advisors of India's International Movement to Unite Nations (I.I.M.U.N.).